- How do I access the event details page?

 This image can be viewed by the participant on the app, website, and registration form.
-The Image must be the size of exactly 1700x630 (px by px).
-Press the Red folder icon to choose an image to upload.
+The desired size for the image is 1700x630 (px by px), and 5MB for gifs.
+Press the red bar with the folder icon to choose an image to upload.

 Event Date and Time

 - Event’s start: Date and time of the event’s start.

 - Event’s end: Date and time of the event’s end.

 - Begin of enrollment: Sets when the participant can sign up and interact with the app or other tools on the platform, as an application form.

 - End of enrollment: Sets when the participant can no longer sign up and interact with the app or other tools of the platform.

 - End of event access: Date on which the participants will no longer be able to access the event.
 In this case, they will return to the main page.